2019 ANNUAL GENERAL MEETING

-The 2017 AGM will be held at the Nacton Village Hall on the 11th October 2017 at 19:30 prompt.
+The 2019 AGM was be held at the Nacton Village Hall on the 13th November 2019 at 19:30 prompt.
 The minutes of the meeting will be circulated by the Club Secretary Mr Mark Adams prior to the event.

 The AGM is a must attend event for players and non-players associated with the club so that all issues with on-field and off-field can be discussed and agreed upon by all.
 Remember this is your cricket club and it would great to have as much input as possible so that the club continues to be successful.

-If you feel that you are unable to attend please send an e-mail to Mark Adams
+If you were unable to attend please send an e-mail to Oliver Kill to get the minutes

 Well done Jonathan Warner, Alex Brunt and Lewis Rush for team selections, it was good to see Email back in use!